-ARTICLE 2.13 CALPERS REPORTABILITY
+ARTICLE 2.14 CALPERS REPORTABILITY

 The City makes no representation as to whether any of the compensation or payments in this MOU are subject to CalPERS service credit or pensionable income.
-Any determination by CalPERS to not fully credit the compensation and/or service time provided under this MOU is outside of the City's control.
+Any determination by CalPERS not to fully credit the compensation and/or service time provided under this MOU is outside of the City's control.